 This naturally kills the host larva before it can grow up to become an adult pest insect.

-As the ichneumon wasp larva grows inside or on its host, it lives by feeding on the body fluids and fats of the host.
+As the ichneumon larva grows inside or on its host, it lives by feeding on the body fluids and fats of the host.

 When it’s ready to metamorphose into a full-grown wasp, the wasp larva may spin its own cocoon or may simply take advantage of the cocoon spun by its host.